 Gas drilling revenues-In February 2013, a lease was executed with CNX Gas Company LLC for the exploration, drilling and production of minerals, namely Marcellus Shale natural gas, on the properties of Pittsburgh International and Allegheny County Airports.
 The Authority's contract includes an approximate \$46.3 million nonrefundable bonus amount, of which approximately \$3.5 million was held in escrow until certain property deed mineral rights issues are resolved.
-The initial bonus payments received of \$42.8 million have been recognized as unearned revenue and are being amortized to nonoperating revenues over the five-year initial term (March 2013 through February 2018) of the lease based upon straight-line methodology.
+The initial bonus payments received of \$42.8 million have been recognized as unearned revenue and were amortized to nonoperating revenues over the five-year initial term (March 2013 through February 2018) of the lease based upon a straight-line methodology.
 Any amounts received from the escrow will be recognized over the remaining term of the initial lease period.
-As of December 31, 2017, approximately \$3.3 million of escrow funds have been released from the remaining balance.
+As of December 31, 2018, all funds have been released and recognized as revenue.
 During 2016, the Authority began receiving royalty revenue payments for mineral production.
-Total royalty revenue approximated \$15.3 million and \$3.2 million during 2017 and 2016, respectively.
+Total royalty revenue approximated \$17.2 million and \$15.3 million during 2018 and 2017, respectively.
 The Authority also receives surface and ground rents for the completed oil pads that are amortized over the remaining life of the contract.
-The Authority received no cash rent payments during 2017, but received approximately \$857,000 during 2016.
+The Authority received \$346,000 of ground rent during 2018, but no cash rent payments were received during 2017.
 The Authority will continue to receive additional funds for surface and ground rents as the oil pads are completed.